andrewjahn/AndysBrainBook/docs/index.rst

 This book, *Andy's Brain Book*, is intended for both beginners and more advanced neuroimagers.
 We will start with a basic fMRI analysis, and work from there.

-Testing whether I can embed a YouTube video:
+Testing whether I can embed a YouTube video

 .. raw:: html
 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; height: auto;">